 \subsubsection{Valley dependence}

-While the single QD experiment \cite{VeldhorstRuskov2015PRB} was performed for a fixed in-plane magnetic field along the crystallographic $[110]$-direction, it has revealed important information about the valley dependence of the $g$-factor, predicted in Eqs.~(\ref{g-eff-approx}), (\ref{g-factor-change}).
-Indeed, because of the strong lateral confinement the orbital splitting is much larger than the valley splitting: $\Delta_{\rm orb} \gg E_{\rm VS}$, and it is now clear that if the Si QD is occupied by a single electron, then one is measuring the $g_{\rm v1}$-factor of the lower valley state, $|v_1\rangle$, Fig.~\ref{fig:1}b.
-For a QD occupied by 3 electrons, Fig.~\ref{fig:1}c, the ``valence'' electron is at the upper valley eigenstate $|v_2\rangle$, and thus $g_{\rm v2}$ is effectively measured.
-Despite the smallness of the $g$-factor change, the energy change can be resolved since it happens to be $\sim 3000$ times larger than the corresponding ESR line width of $2.4\,{\rm kHz}$, and the spin qubit evolution can be switched on/off by tunning it in/out of resonance with an external microwave drive\cite{Veldhorst2014Nn,VeldhorstRuskov2015PRB}.
+While the single QD experiment \cite{VeldhorstRuskov2015PRB} was performed for a fixed in-plane magnetic field along the crystallographic $[110]$-direction, it has revealed important information about the valley dependence of the $g$-factor, predicted in Eqs.~(\ref{g-eff-approx}) and (\ref{g-factor-change}).
+Indeed, because of the strong lateral confinement the orbital splitting is much larger than the valley splitting: $\Delta_{\rm orb} \gg E_{\rm VS}$, and it is now clear that if the Si QD is occupied by a single electron, then one is measuring the $g_{\rm v_1}$-factor of the lower valley state, $|v_1\rangle$, Fig.~\ref{fig:1}c, left.
+For a QD occupied by 3 electrons, Fig.~\ref{fig:1}c, right, the ``valence'' electron is at the upper valley eigenstate $|v_2\rangle$, and thus $g_{\rm v_2}$ is effectively measured.
+Despite the smallness of the $g$-factor change as a function of the applied electric field, the corresponding energy change can be resolved since it happens to be $\sim 3000$ times larger than the corresponding ESR line width of $2.4\,{\rm kHz}$.
+The electric field dependence allows the spin qubit evolution to be switched on/off by tunning it in/out of resonance with an external microwave drive\cite{Veldhorst2014Nn,VeldhorstRuskov2015PRB}.